Jesús Angoy

-Jesús Mariano Angoy Gil (born 22 May 1966) is a Spanish retired association football goalkeeper, who also played as a placekicker in American football.
+Jesús Mariano Angoy Gil (born 22 May 1966) is a Spanish retired sportsman who played association football as a goalkeeper, and American football as a placekicker.

 He appeared in nine La Liga matches for his main club Barcelona over five seasons, being mostly third-choice.
-He has been diagnosed with Parkinson in November 2022.

 Football

 Born in Alagón, Zaragoza, Angoy was a product of FC Barcelona's youth ranks.
 He made his professional debut with CD Logroñés however, and, already well in his 20s, spent several seasons with the Catalans' B-team, playing three years in the second division.

 After the departure of legendary Andoni Zubizarreta and prior to the arrival of Vítor Baía, Angoy profited from some injuries to first-choice Carles Busquets to appear in nine La Liga matches.
 As the 1995–96 campaign drew to a close, both him and manager Johan Cruyff (whose daughter was married to the player) left the club; after an unassuming spell at Córdoba CF, he retired from football.